Policies on Recognition, Recruitment, and

 The College of Staten Island is committed to a campus environment that reflects and respects our pluralistic and culturally diverse society.
-The College admits students without regard of race, color, creed, national origin, ethnicity, ancestry, religion, age, sex, sexual orientation, gender identity, marital status, legally registered domestic partnership status, disability, predisposing genetic characteristics, alienage, citizenship, military or veteran students, or status as a victim of domestic violence.
+The College admits students without regard of race, color, creed, national origin, ethnicity, ancestry, religion, age, sex, sexual orientation, gender identity, marital status, legally registered domestic partnership status, disability, pregnancy, predisposing genetic characteristics, alienage, citizenship, military or veteran students, or status as a victim of domestic violence.
 Sexual harassment, a form of sex discrimination, is also prohibited.
 In welcoming new students to our campus, we are committed to providing equal educational opportunity in a learning environment in which students are free to realize their full potential as productive members of the community.

 A Word About Dues

 A student organization may not charge dues to its members.
 Any group found in violation of the regulation will be subject to disciplinary procedures including freezing of budgets and revocation of its charter.

 The above policies and much more can be found in the Student Organization Handbook.
 Click here to view the Student Organization Handbook in pdf format.
 Copies are available in the Office of Student Life, Campus Center (1C, room 201).